timescale/timescaledb/getting-started/quickstart.md

 # TimescaleDB Quick Start Guide

 Get started with TimescaleDB in under 20 minutes.
-This guide will help you run TimescaleDB locally, create your first hypertable with columnstore enabled, and see instant analytical query performance.
+This guide will help you run TimescaleDB locally, create your first hypertable with columnstore enabled, write data to the columnstore, and see instant analytical query performance.

 ## What You'll Learn

 - How to run TimescaleDB with a single Docker command
 - How to create a hypertable with columnstore enabled
-- How to insert and query time-series data
+- How to insert data directly to the columnstore
-- How to leverage TimescaleDB's analytical performance
+- How to query time-series data

 ## Prerequisites